Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Introduction

 \section{Introduction}

-This paper proposes an adaptive occlusion sensitivity analysis for visualizing and understanding the decision-making process of 3D convolutional neural networks (CNN)~\cite{original_3dcnn, c3d} for video classification.
-Our occlusion sensitivity analysis provides informative sensitivity maps that indicate which parts of an input video are more important for explaining 3D-CNN predictions.
+\IEEEPARstart{T}{his} paper proposes an adaptive occlusion sensitivity analysis for visualizing and understanding the decision-making process of video recognition networks.
+Our occlusion sensitivity analysis provides informative sensitivity maps that indicate which parts of an input video are more important for explaining network predictions.

-With increased attention to the high ability of deep neural networks (DNN), how to explain the DNN predictions has become a fundamental problem in both theoretical study and practical applications, particularly in serious tasks directly related to human life such as medical diagnosis and accident investigation of an autonomous vehicle.
-Many types of methods have been proposed to provide such an explanation, mainly for CNN taking a single image as input~\cite{gradcam, osm, rise, ep}, as will be surveyed in the next section.
+With increased attention to the high ability of deep neural networks (DNN), how to explain the DNN predictions has become a fundamental problem in both theoretical study and practical applications, particularly in serious tasks directly related to human life such as medical diagnosis and accident investigation of an autonomous vehicle~\cite{Tjoa2021}.
+Many types of methods have been proposed to provide such an explanation, mainly for convolutional neural networks (CNN) taking a single image as input~\cite{gradcam, osm, rise, ep}, as will be surveyed in the next section.

-In this paper, of these, we focus on a method using the occlusion sensitivity analysis (OSA)~\cite{osm}, which has been widely used for visually explaining CNN predictions due to its simple idea and expandability.
+This paper focuses on a method using the occlusion sensitivity analysis (OSA)~\cite{osm}, which has been widely used for visually explaining CNN predictions due to its simple idea and high expandability.
 Our basic idea motivated by the OSA is to occlude a specific volume of data by a 3D mask in an input 3D temporal-spatial data space and then measure the change degree in the output score as shown in Fig.\ref{fig:proposed}.
 We regard an occluded volume that produces a more significant change in the score as more critical data for the predictions.

-This idea is simple and easy to implement.
-However, it is not straightforward to incorporate the idea of OSA into the 3D-CNN network architecture since OSA has been originally developed to explain the prediction process of the standard 2D CNN that takes not a video but a single image as an input.
+OSA is simple and easy to implement.
+However, it is not straightforward to be incorporated into the video recognition network architecture since it has been originally developed to explain the prediction process of the standard 2D CNN.
 For example, one may come up with a way of extending a rectangle mask along the temporal direction to a cuboid mask in an input 3D spatio-temporal space as a simple extension of the OSA.
 However, this naive approach does not work as expected when a target object moves, as a fixed cuboid mask cannot continue to occlude the moving object throughout the video.